What is RSV?

 When is RSV season?

-Are there ways to help protect against RSV?
+How to help protect yourself against RSV

 Wash hands for at least 20 seconds with soap and water